CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 Windows VMs in a Hyper-V environment on Bare Metal servers should use IPs in the same VLAN as configured in the Control portal for the host Bare Metal server.
 It is also recommended that IPs be higher in the range so VMs claiming from that same range will not encounter IP conflicts.
 Additional IPs for guest VMs can be obtained by submitting a customer support request.
 For activation of older Windows OSes on guest VMs you will need to obtain your own MAKs and/or activation solution.

-**Does CenturyLink provide OS media (ISO's) for guest VMs on Windows 2012 Datacenter Edition with Hyper-V?**
+**Does Lumen provide OS media (ISO's) for guest VMs on Windows 2012 Datacenter Edition with Hyper-V?**

 Customers are responsible for supplying their own guest VM OS media when using the Windows 2012 Datacenter Edition virtualization features.

 **Can I use Runner to automate my deployment and provisioning of Bare Metal?**

-Yes, CenturyLink Runner is integrated with Bare Metal to automate your deployments and provisioning of your servers.
-For more information on how to leverage Runner on Bare Metal, reference [CenturyLink Runner](https://www.ctl.io/runner/)
+Yes, Lumen Runner is integrated with Bare Metal to automate your deployments and provisioning of your servers.
+For more information on how to leverage Runner on Bare Metal, reference [Lumen Runner](https://www.ctl.io/runner/)